Hierarchical Correlation Clustering and Tree Preserving Embedding: Abstract

 \section{Abstract}

-We propose a hierarchical correlation clustering method that extends the well-known correlation clustering to produce hierarchical clusters.
-We then investigate embedding the respective hierarchy to be used for (tree preserving) embedding and feature extraction.
-We study the connection of such an embedding to single linkage embedding and minimax distances, and in particular study minimax distances for correlation clustering.
-Finally, we demonstrate the performance of our methods on several UCI and 20 newsgroup datasets.
+We propose a hierarchical correlation clustering method that extends the well-known correlation clustering to produce hierarchical clusters applicable to both positive and negative pairwise dissimilarities.
+Then, in the following, we study unsupervised representation learning with such hierarchical correlation clustering.
+For this purpose, we first investigate embedding the respective hierarchy to be used for tree preserving embedding and feature extraction.
+Thereafter, we study the extension of minimax distance measures to correlation clustering, as another representation learning paradigm.
+Finally, we demonstrate the performance of our methods on several datasets.